ReMobidyc/ReMobidyc/README.md

 ### 2. from Pharo

 If you have the [Pharo](https://pharo.org/) installation, you can install re:mobidyc by evaluating the following expression.
+(Open a Playground by the Browse>>Playground menu in the menubar, then copy&paste the text below into the Playground.
+Select all the pasted text and select the "Do-it" in the right-click menu.)

 ```
 EpMonitor disableDuring: [